 You’ll need to be able to bring them onto the plane, as carry on luggage, and you’ll also need to carry them around with you on location.

-Being prepared for a range of photography and weather situations will be essential to your success.
+Being prepared for a range of photography opportunities and changing weather will be essential to your success.
 What’s more you might only have an hour or so on land, so it’s important to get cracking.

 You’ll want to leave the location feeling like you’re done your best with the time available to you.

 There may be a chance for more pics from the zodiac, on the way back to your ship, and from one of the ship’s decks as you leave your destination.